-Sullivan County Schools Summer Feeding program starts Thursday
+Sullivan County Schools summer feeding program starts Thursday

 HOW MANY TO PARTICIPATE?

 She said a rough estimate is 25 to 50 drive-through pickups a day for each of the four elementary schools.
-Since all four of those schools have about 800 Summer Quest camp students total, she said it is likely the bulk of the free summer meals will be served to those students, who will eat on a normal schedule like a school day.
+Since all four of those schools have about 800 Summer Quest camp students total, she said it is likely the bulk of the free summer meals will be served to those students.